 Our research group believes that one of the major roles of scientists and academics in general is to communicate to the general public the outcomes of our research and its relevance, contribute to efforts to increase diversity in science/academia, and provide citizens with the opportunity to contribute to our scientific research projects.
-To this aim, we carry out a variety of outreach projects and activities both at the University of Michigan, in Ann Arbor, and at our field site in the Yukon.
+To this aim, we carry out a variety of public engagement activities (“outreach”) both at the University of Michigan, in Ann Arbor, and at our field site in the Yukon.

 Communication of Research Outcomes: